shramee/dojo-shooter/README.md

 The whole rendition pauses for like half a second, that when the client tries to prepare the transaction and do the signatures.
 This whole process can be offloaded to another thread to avoid having the renderer freeze up.

+### Known bug - Indexing issue

+There seems to ba an issue with indexing when setting entity components with the same ID duplicates them (which can be affirmed by shadow getting thicker in the UI).
+Similar issue which might be related happens when trying to delete these entities.
+This issue is reported at https://github.com/dojoengine/dojo/issues/558.
+This either happens because of some indexing bug or